HRV-Mart/docs/setup/index.md

 docker run --name mongodb -d -v DATABASE/DIRECTORY:/data/db -p 27017:27017 mongo
 ```

-Here, `DATABASE/DIRECTORY` is path to the directory where you want to stor mongo db data
+Here, `DATABASE/DIRECTORY` is path to the directory where you want to store mongo db data